jakerenzella/doubtfire-blog/content/blog/July-2019-update/index.md

 * [Extensions Rework](#extensions) - Students can now request extensions per task, which are approved or denied by the tutor.
 * [Discussions](#discussions) - Tutors can record and request Doubtfire to discuss a task with a student in real time, using the tutor's pre-recorded prompts.
 * [Task Status History](#tsc) - Easily see the history of a task's progression over time.
+* [Smart Task Order](#taskorder) - Smart ordering of tasks in the student task list.
+* [Reworked Date Handling](#times) - All task-related dates such as due dates and deadlines are now the end of the day in the *Anywhere on earth* timezone.

 And if you want a peek under the hood...
 * [Platform Updates](#development) -- We are on our way to a full rewrite in modern angular and TypeScript, with this version deploying Angular 8.